nucleic-acid/namedropR/README.md

-All options, that can be passed to `drop_name()`, can also be specified in `drop_name_crossref()`, for example the following call pulls data for two references from CrossRef and renders them as PNG files with the ‘newspaper’ style:
+All options, that can be passed to `drop_name()`, can also be specified in `drop_name_crossref()`, for example the following call pulls data for two references from Crossref and renders them as PNG files with the ‘newspaper’ style:

 ``` r